shhadi/SignalR/README.md

 This is an unofficial port for Xamarin.Android.
 -----------------------------------------------

-## You can find Xamarin.Android client and sample project under branch `android`.
+*Note: You can find Xamarin.Android client and sample project under branch `android`.*

 # ASP.NET SignalR [![Build Status](http://ci.signalr.net/app/rest/builds/buildType:\(id:bt2\)/statusIcon)](http://ci.signalr.net/?guest=1)
 ASP.NET SignalR is a new library for ASP.NET developers that makes it incredibly simple to add real-time web functionality to your applications.
 What is "real-time web" functionality?
 It's the ability to have your server-side code push content to the connected clients as it happens, in real-time.